Woodgrove High School

 Woodgrove High School is a public secondary school in Purcellville, Virginia.
 It serves grades 9-12 for Loudoun County Public Schools.

 History

 Woodgrove High School opened at the start of the 2010-11 school year to relieve overcrowding at Loudoun Valley High School.

+In 2024, the Woodgrove High School Wrestling team became the first Loudoun County Public School to win the state championship in wrestling, and the Woodgrove High School Girls' Basketball team won the Virginia Class 4 State Championship.